sandromancuso/trip-service-kata/php/README.md

 ## Coverage

-If your IDE doesn't handle it you can launch and visualize it from the command line.
-Given you are in  the *php* folder just run

-    php bin/phpunit --coverage-text
+When running the tests a coverage report should be generated automatically in simple text format and html report.

-If you want to visualize it from the browser you have to run PHPUnit with this parameters
+If you want to visualize it from the browser you can open

-    php bin/phpunit --coverage-html report/

-Then visualize

-    open report/index.html
+    open coverage/report/index.html

-in a browser
+in a browser after running the tests.

 Enjoy